NEZNAMY/TAB/.github/wiki/feature_guide_bossbar.md

 `/tab bossbar announce <name> <time>`
 `name` is name of bossbar defined in config.yml under **bossbar** section, `time` is length of display time in seconds.

-When using a bossbar announcement, you have a new placeholder available: `%countdown%` that shows remaining time of the announce in seconds.
-You can further use this placeholder in progress for example, using Math expansion from PlaceholderAPI, such as `%math_{tab_placeholder_countdown}/<total time>*100%`.
+When using a bossbar announcement, you have a new placeholder available:
+`%countdown%` that shows remaining time of the announcement in seconds.
+You can further use this placeholder in progress, for example, using Math expansion from PlaceholderAPI, such as `%math_{tab_placeholder_countdown}/<total time>*100%`.

 ## Additional settings
 | Option name | Default value | Description |